 Once MM fell into life as Royals.
 It apparently was too hard.
 The schedule was too demanding, and nobody was asking Meghan if she was okay.
 She obviously wasn’t okay.
-For whatever reasons led her to have suicidal thoughts.
+For whatever reason led her to have suicidal thoughts.
 The woman was not okay.
 We have to take her at her word.
 That needs to be honoured – regardless of your opinion of her.

-Other things were also unraveling.
+Other things were also unravelling.
 Harry wasn’t allowed to go shooting or stalking (hunting in Brit speak) anymore, and he stopped hanging out with his mates.
 More friction ensued between the “fabulous four”, and Harry and Williams’s relationship became openly fractured.

 So the Sussexes decided to step down as senior Royals and move to the lovely Commonwealth of Canada.
 And the first thing Meghan did was give an interview.
 Hmmm.
 What about the coveted quiet life?

 There was also a lot of kerfuffle in the Canadian press about who should pay for their security.
 The Canadian answer: not Canadians!
 They were not Royal dignitaries – thus they did not warrant the cost to the Canadian taxpayer.
 However, I don’t believe they ever intended to stay in Canada.
 It was simply a segue for them to move to California without looking too damn obvious.

 Happy people living their best and most authentic lives don’t do scathing interviews and drop nukes on their families.
 That is not woke.
 That’s tone-deaf and self-serving.

 So why did they do it?
 Why not live their coveted “private” life across the pond with their chickens and their babies, and nestle into life as a non-Royal?
 If they’d actually done that – there would be nothing more to talk about.